Book Voyagers programs are now available!

 - $75 – $150 is the average range for Workshops and Events

 Non-profit 501(c)3 organizations and municipalities are eligible to apply.

 For more information about bringing Book Voyagers to your organization, contact:

 Phone: (860) 937-6542

-We are currently accepting requests for SPRING/SUMMER 2018.
+We are currently accepting requests for WINTER/SPRING 2019.
 Requests are filled on a first-come, first-served basis and are dependent on grant funding.

 Our Book Voyagers facilitators are passionate about reading and eager to share that excitement with your community!
 These dedicated educators come from a variety of backgrounds and always go the extra mile to make each session rewarding and inspiring.
 All Book Voyagers facilitators are literature experts dedicated to helping you and your family make reading and talking about books fun and meaningful.
 Each facilitator uses their own unique talents to create a welcoming and engaging environment especially for you and abilities include bilingual (Spanish), artistic, theatrical experience and skill in working with diverse ages and populations.

 Connecticut Humanities thanks the Carolyn Foundation, the Chelsea Groton Foundation, the Community Foundation of Eastern Connecticut, the Community Foundation of Middlesex County, the Ensworth Charitable Foundation and the NewAlliance Foundation.
 Federal and state dollars and funding from generous sponsors and donors like you, allow Connecticut Humanities to offer Book Voyagers to libraries, schools and community organizations across the state.